armyofevilrobots/helenplatt.ca/content/art/mandala4.md

 weight: 2
 ---

 Laser cut wood necklace on 18" black leather cord.
+Comes in three colours.
 Price does not include tax or shipping.